ppnunes/custom-jpeg/README.md

 # Custom JPEG
-Encode and decode a file using the custom jpeg algorithm
+Encode a picture using the custom jpeg algorithm

 ### Install